 Internships are an important way for students to network and gain real-world work experience.
 Wells Fargo offers a range of undergraduate and graduate internship opportunities around the country, including many internship roles that can be done remotely.

 We want to make housing more affordable for all, and to end homelessness.
 326,000 people were counted homeless in America on a single surveyed night in January 2021, according to the U.S. Department of Housing and Urban Development 2020 Point-in-Time estimate.
 Housing affordability continues to be at the lowest affordability level since 2012, according to the National Association of Home Builders/Well Fargo Housing Opportunity Index.

 Wells Fargo often works with nonprofits to effectively take action on housing.
 We also offer our own programs that give down payment assistance and financial guidance to first-time and low-income homeowners.

-A recent survey found that 66% of college students say that the coronavirus pandemic has changed the way they feel about their financial futures.
+A recent survey found that 7 out of 10 college students say the coronavirus pandemic has made them more concerned about their financial future.
 As a student, you are seeking out trusted resources to help you find answers to your questions and learn about ways to improve your financial health.
 Because when you’re in good financial health, you’ve got a plan that works for you today, for rainy days, and for the goals you want to reach some day.
 Wells Fargo helps students and their families with the following programs and partnerships:

 Small business growth

-To help new and growing small businesses, Wells Fargo provides both educational guidance at Wells Fargo Works for Small Business and access to capital through the Diverse Community Capital program, founded in 2016.
+To help new and growing small businesses, Wells Fargo provides both educational guidance at Wells Fargo Works for Small Business and access to capital through the Open for Business Fund.